The Best Ice Cream in Seattle

-This oh-so-artisanal "Microcreamery" boasts three locations where they serve the usual coffee/frozen dairy desserts in creative flavors that rotate quarterly, but since 2014 -- when they were inspired by a beer-flavored ice cream created in collaboration with their Capitol Hill neighbor, Elysian Brewing -- Bluebird has been brewing its own beer and craft sodas (often in dessert-appropriate flavors) and serving 'em in their shops.
+This oh-so-artisanal "Microcreamy" serves the usual coffee/frozen dairy desserts in creative flavors that rotate quarterly, but since 2014 -- when they were inspired by a beer-flavored ice cream created in collaboration with their Capitol Hill neighbor, Elysian Brewing -- Bluebird has also been brewing its own beer and craft sodas (often in dessert appropriate flavors) and serving them in their shop.
 So, in other words, screw the root beer float.
 Sadly, said beverages are not available via their Friday only delivery services, which hits a handful of Seattle 'hoods and is perfect for people still social distancing.

 Started in White Center in 2008, FT's four locations are worth checking out for the old-school video game/pinball machines lining the walls, as well as the solid selection of Northwest beers on tap, and the eclectic collection of tunes bumping in the background.
-But then, there is the ice cream: rich, creamy stuff that’s still light enough to make you eat more than you should, and is available in an array of sometimes-too-creative flavors ranging from Mint Chop to Coffee Oreo, or Birthday Cake to their 107.7 The End, Chocolate To End All Chocolates.
+But then, there is the ice cream: Rich, creamy stuff that’s still light enough to make you eat more than you should, and is available in an array of sometimes-too-creative flavors ranging from Mint Chop to Coffee Oreo, or Birthday Cake to their 107.7 The End, Chocolate To End All Chocolates.
 Lately they've also started offering "COVID-Packs", like build-your-own-brownie kits you can pick up at one of their locations.

-MM's seven almost invariably tiny ice creameries are charming -- and crowded! -- but who can blame people for lining up to shove a scoop of handmade "Scout" mint ice cream made with real Girl Scout Cookies (one of the few ingredients not produced locally), or Melted Chocolate, flavored with bars bought from Theo, or local strawberry sorbet in their faces?
-Not us.
-Oh no, not us.
+MM's eight, almost invariably tiny, ice creameries are charming.
+And who can blame people for lining up to shove a scoop of handmade 'Scout' Mint ice cream made with real Girl Scout Cookies (one of the few ingredients not produced locally), or Melted Chocolate flavored with bars bought from Theo, or local Strawberry sorbet in their faces?
+Note: Their Columbia City locations is still temporarily closed.

-Boasting three brick-and-mortar spots (their original Maple Valley locations closed at the end of june), plus a vivid red trike that gets trotted out at farmers markets and catering gigs, this gelato operation is named for the nuts (hazelnut, pistachio, peanuts, etc.) found in many of its flavors, which rotate seasonally.
+Now boasting just two brick-and-mortar spots (their original Maple Valley locations closed at the end of june), plus a vivid red trike they trot out at farmers markets and catering gigs, this gelato operation is named for the nuts (hazelnut, pistachio, peanuts, etc.) found in many of its flavors, which rotate seasonally.
 In addition to pints, their gelato can also be purchased in milkshake or cake form, or a six-pack of gelato pops, all of which are available for delivery or curbside-pickup in their new online store.

-This former mobile dessert operation prides itself on making organic, artisan ice cream with local ingredients sourced almost entirely from a variety of area farms, or even right in the neighborhood (Theo Chocolate, True North Coffee Roasters, etc.).
-But it also takes pride in serving said ice cream creatively, which is why you owe yourself a trip to Parfait's novelty freezer, where you'll find everything from from ice cream macaroons, to ice cream cakes, to push-up pops like the ones you used to eat as a kid... only way better.
+This former mobile dessert operation prides itself on making organic, artisan ice cream with local ingredients sourced almost entirely from a variety of area farms, or even right in the neighborhood (Theo Chocolate, True North Coffee Roasters, etc.), but it also takes pride in serving said ice cream creatively, which is why their novelty freezer is packed with everything from from Ice Cream Macaroons, to Ice Cream Cakes, to Push Up Pops like you used to eat as a kid... only way better.
 Can't make it to Ballard their pints are also available at PCC Community Markets, Cone & Steiner markets, Kens Markets, and Central Co-op.

-Launched in 2010, and run by a father-and-son team, this operation combines premium Italian and Northwest ingredients to create an authentic, but uniquely "Seattle" style, of gelato.
-Made from scratch daily at the Ballard location, the can't-miss flavors include chocolate hazelnut, the signature pistachio, and mascarpone-based Tiramisu.
+Launched in 2010, and run by a father and son team, this operation combines premium Italian and Northwest ingredients to create an authentic, but uniquely "Seattle" style of Gelato.
+Made from scratch daily, the can't miss flavors include Chocolate Hazelnut, the signature Pistachio, and mascarpone-based Tiramisu.
 In addition to the Ballard location, D'A's also available via delivery, and soon in Westlake Center, where their second shop will open by the end of the month.

 Sign up here for our daily Seattle email and be the first to get all the food/drink/fun in town.